-I have been researching Afro-Latin@s in performance, specifically in theatre.
-I have spent the last five years putting together a timeline of Latin@ and African-American productions that feature Afro-Latin@ performers in the US, as well as tracking actual Afro-Latin@ characters in US plays.
+I have been researching Afro [email protected] in performance, specifically in theatre.
+I have spent the last five years putting together a timeline of Latin@ and African American productions that feature Afro Latin@ performers in the US, as well as tracking actual Afro-Latin@ characters in US plays.
 Aside from this research, I also have taught courses on public speaking, theatre, and the arts with a focus on social change.
 For the past couple of years, I have been combining two theatre techniques, Hip Hop Theatre and Theatre of the Oppressed, to teach actors and artists about social justice and change.

 If people assume I am Black, but then find out I am not, would that affect my integrity?

 As a PhD candidate and a full-time professor, it is my responsibility to present my work at conferences.
 I have submitted to various conferences, but because it falls between lines of “Latin@ Theatre” and “Black Theatre,” it has not often found a home.
 Conference coordinators or panelists are not sure where to place the intersection of Afro-Latin@ actors in the spectrum, since they belong in both.